wilsonliaows/docs/connectors/slack.md

 1) A recipe with a **Post mesage** action that has buttons configured.
 This recipe needs to specifically refer to the second recipe below in its button configuration.

-2) A recipe with a **New button action** trigger, which picks up button clicks.
+2) A button action handler recipe - a recipe with a **New button action** trigger, which picks up button clicks.
 In the actions, there should be recipe logic that carries out actions depending on which button has been clicked.

 #### Example recipe #1: recipe with a post message action with buttons configured
 We're going to add buttons configuration to the [basic recipe](https://www.workato.com/recipes/604131) we had [above](#example-message-with-attachment).
 The recipe we will be using can be found [here](https://www.workato.com/recipes/604149).